20th National Congress of the Chinese Communist Party: Background and preparation

 In May 2022, the CCP General Office issued a set of regulations warning retired members not to make any 'negative' political comments or engage in discussion of the party's policies in the run-up to the 20th National Congress and that violations of the disciplinary rules will be 'dealt with seriously'.

-On 30 August, the Politburo held a meeting for preparatory work for the seventh plenary session of the 19th Central Committee and the 20th National Congress, which put the dates for the Plenary Session and the Congress on 9 October and 16 October respectively.
+On 30 August, the Politburo held a meeting for preparatory work for the seventh plenary session of the 19th Central Committee and the 20th National Congress, which put the dates for the plenary session and the Congress on 9 October and 16 October respectively.
+On 9 September, the Politburo held a meeting to study the draft report of the 19th CCP Central Committee ad the 19th Central Commission for Discipline Inspection to the Congress, as well as the draft amendment to the National Congress.
+The meeting also reviewed the report of the Politburo on the implementation of the Eight-point Regulation of the CPC Central Committee and the report on the work of rectifying formalism and reducing the burden on the grassroots.
 A total of 2,296 delegates were elected to represent the Chinese Communist Party (CCP)'s 96.7 million members by 25 September 2022.

 In September, unsubstantiated rumors of a coup spread throughout social media, but were quashed after Xi Jinping appeared days later.
 On 13 October, three days prior to the opening of the CCP National Congress, the Beijing Sitong Bridge protest took place.
 This protest against Xi Jinping and his policies was rare as it came just days before the start of the Congress, a period during which the authorities imposed extremely tight control over protests and dissent.
 Similar protest slogans subsequently appeared in other cities in China and around the world.
 Some people shared these messages as graffiti or via AirDrop.

-The Congress
+From 9 to 12 October, the 19th Central Committee held its seventh plenary session, where Xi delivered a work report to the plenary session on behalf of the Politburo while Wang Huning explained to the plenary session the draft of the CCP Constitution.
+The plenary session discussed and adopted the reports of the 19th Central Committee and the 19th Central Commission for Discipline Inspection to the 20th National Congress, and set 16 October as the opening session of the Congress.
 On 15 October, a preparatory meeting of the party congress was presided by CCP general secretary Xi Jinping, which elected the Presidium of the 20th Chinese Communist Party National Congress and the Qualification Review Committee.
 In the meeting, it was decided that Wang Huning would serve as the secretary-general of the party congress.
 On the same day, the presidium of the National Congress, chaired by Wang Huning, held its first session.

+The Congress